ByteChain-Labs/ByteChain-Testnet-Alpha/README.md

 ## Features of ByteChain Testnet Alpha
 - **Basic Blockchain Transactions**: Testnet Alpha focuses on sending and receiving transactions on a decentralized network.
 - **Transaction Pool**: Transactions are first added to a pool, where miners will select them to mine into blocks.
-- **Proof-of-Work**: Transactions are validated using the Proof-of-Work consensus mechanism, ensuring network security and preventing double-spending.
+- **Proof-of-Work**: Transactions are validated using the Proof-of-Work consensus mechanism, ensuring network security.
 - **Unique Balance Calculation**: Balance are calculated not in the traditional Account or UTXO model.
 ByteChain calculates user balance in this fashion, if a user sends byte(The native coin for the ByteChain network) (his/her/don't know) balances is immediately reduced by the amount sent but the person that is supposed to receive the coins don't receive them immediately until the transaction is mined and added to a block onchain.
 This is good because users can make many transactions if their balance is enough to cover for it instead of them waiting for a transaction to be finalized before they can do another transaction but this also prevents them from spending the same token they sent by reducing their balance immediately a transaction occurs.